Tanzania's President Samia Suluhu Hassan a boon for women | DW | 18.03.2022

 "We have been pushed to fit certain categories of beauty.
 So it is really sad to hear that the president is uttering those words in a manner that says: If you do not have these qualities, you are not woman enough.
 You are not attractive."

-In addition, the seven-month imprisonment of opposition Chadema politician Freeman Mbowe, who was released two weeks ago, fueled concern among rights groups whether President Samia was returning to the repressive techniques of the late John Magufuli.
+In addition, the seven-month imprisonment of opposition Chadema politician Freeman Mbowe, who was released two weeks ago, fueled concern among rights groups whether President Suluhu Hassan was returning to the repressive techniques of the late John Magufuli.

 Chadema Chairman Freeman Mbowe was released after the prosecution dropped terrorism charges against him

-Above all, President Samia seems to be appreciated by women in the region for her calm and considered leadership, which contrasts with the self-promotion and blustering often associated with other political figures in the region.
+Above all, President Suluhu Hassan seems to be appreciated by women in the region for her calm and considered leadership, which contrasts with the self-promotion and blustering often associated with other political figures in the region.

 "I think she's a role model for both men and women in terms of her style of listening and engaging and in steadily moving things forward," said political commentator Elsie Eyakuze.